fncofre/backend-integration-test-master/README.md

 ```
 I opted to use a .json file for the credentials for ease of use over environment variables for this project.

-The tree structure of the code is represented as follows.
+The `tree structure` of the code is represented as follows.
 For possible future implementations, to have an easy accessibility to the modules - packages, and a clear order in the files by the design of the software.

+*tree structure*
 ```bash
 ├───backend-integration-test-master
 │   │   .gitattributes